 Why is Computer Vision important?

 Computer vision is a rapidly popularized field of artificial intelligence that is becoming increasingly used in technology industries and startups.
-Computer vision technology relates to computers not only being able to visualize images but also extracting the message or purpose of that image, such as determining distances and movements of incoming objects.
+This technology relates to computers not only being able to visualize images but also extracting the message or purpose of that image, such as determining distances and movements of incoming objects.

-Computer Vision companies and startups introduced AI vision successfully in medicine, defense, manufacturing, and various types of monitoring.
+These companies and startups introduced AI vision successfully in medicine, defense, manufacturing, and various types of monitoring.
 Common use cases of computer vision include biotechnology, where it is used for skin cancer detection, gene editing, and more.
 In addition, AI vision has broken invaluable ground in the medical industry, for example, where it is an extremely useful technology in diagnosis implementations.

 What is a Computer Vision Engineer?

 Computer vision engineers apply computer vision and machine learning research to solve real-world problems.
-Their work uses large sums of data and statistics in order to complete complex tasks and apply supervised or unsupervised learning as part of computer vision tasks.
+Their work uses large sums of data and statistics to complete complex tasks and apply supervised or unsupervised learning as part of computer vision tasks.
 Also, CV engineers are tasked with spending much of their time researching and implementing machine learning and computer vision systems for their client companies and overarching corporations.

 The engineers work closely with other personnel, often in fields outside of computer science, to facilitate the implementation of novel embedded architectures in existing programs and devices.
 Computer vision engineers generally have a significant amount of experience with a variety of systems, such as image recognition, machine learning, Edge AI, networking and communication, deep learning, artificial intelligence, advanced computing, image annotation, data science, and image/video segmentation.